pressmind/web-core-skeleton-basic/quickstart/writing_export_scripts.md

 # Writing time based export scripts
-In some case you have to write export files in a specified period. it's possible to use the integrated sheduler to run a custom export script...
+In some case you have to write export files in a specified period.
+It is possible to use the integrated scheduler to run a custom export script...

 **Step 1:**
-create the script, locate it in APPLICATION_PATH/Custom/Export/NiceCustomExport.php
+Create the script and locate it in APPLICATION_PATH/Custom/Export/NiceCustomExport.php.

 ```php
 <?php